NetLah/dotnet-appsettings/README.md

 ### Installation dotnet tool globally

-Download and install the [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-The tool still support .NETCore 3.1 SDK and .NET 5.0 SDK for a moment.
+Download and install the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet).
+The tool still supports .NETCore 3.1 SDK and .NET 5.0 SDK for a moment.
 Once installed the .NET SDK, run the following command to install the tool:

 ```
 dotnet tool install --global dotnet-appsettings